-Le Pen faces Macron in final round of French presidential election, estimates say
+Le Pen faces Macron in final round of French presidential election

 Story highlights

-- Early projections suggest Macron and Le Pen have made it through to the second round
+- Emmanuel Macron and Marine Le Pen have made it through to the second round of France's presidential election

+- "It's a political earthquake in this country and in Europe," says veteran French journalist Christine Ockrent

-- Defeated candidates and other politicians have called on voters to back Macron against Le Pen
+- Defeated candidates and other politicians have called on voters to back Macron against far-right candidate Le Pen

-(CNN)France's far-right leader Marine Le Pen will face a relative novice, the independent centrist Emmanuel Macron, in the final round of the country's presidential election, early projections suggest.
+(CNN)Voters in France have comprehensively snubbed the country's political establishment, sending far-right populist Marine Le Pen and political novice Emmanuel Macron through to the second round of the country's presidential election, early results indicate.

-According to estimates from CNN affiliate BFMTV and polling company Elabe, newcomer Macron secured 24% of the vote, with National Front leader Le Pen close behind on 21.8%.
+With 96% of polling stations declared, newcomer Macron was leading the field with 23.7%.
+National Front leader Le Pen was close behind on 21.8%.

-The result, if confirmed, is a comprehensive rejection of traditional French politics.
-Neither candidate hails from the establishment parties that have dominated France for decades.
+The result upended traditional French politics: Neither candidate hails from the establishment parties that have dominated the country for decades.

-BFMTV and Elabe suggest scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon won 19.9% and 19.3% of the vote respectively, and have been knocked out of the closely-fought race.
+It was a stunning victory for Macron, 39, a former investment banker who has never before stood for elected office and now becomes the favorite to become France's next President.
+"We did it," he told jubilant supporters.

-Speaking to supporters in Henin-Beaumont, anti-immigration, anti-European Union candidate Le Pen hailed the result: "It is time to free French people from arrogant elites ...
-I am the people's candidate."
+It was also a success for Le Pen, who has spent years attempting to rid the Front National of the toxic legacy of her father.
+"It is time to free French people from arrogant elites ...
+I am the people's candidate," she declared.

+The result mirrored others -- such as the British vote to leave the European Union and the US election of Donald Trump -- where voters have rejected traditional elites.
+"It's a political earthquake in this country and in Europe," veteran French journalist Christine Ockrent told CNN.

+Scandal-hit conservative François Fillon and far-left wildcard Jean-Luc Mélenchon trailed in third place and were knocked out of the closely-fought race.
+Le Pen and Macron are now set to face each other in a runoff election on May 7.

 "The French people must seize this opportunity, because the enormous challenge of this election is the wild globalization that puts our civilization at risk," Le Pen said.